Cataloochee Creek – GSMNP

 map of fishing access spots on Cataloochee Creek in Great Smoky Mountains National Park

-Get directions to fishing access points and real-time stream flow data with the DIY Fly Fishing Map
+Get Directions to the Fishing Access Points shown above with the DIY Fly Fishing Map

 Rainbow trout inhabit the upper reaches of the creek while big browns inhabit the lower reaches.
 Be prepared to hike to the last couple of miles of the creek in search of the big browns.
 Be sure to have some terrestrials along especially hoppers in the early months of summer when the fields are mowed.